NevesLaura-NP/aws-cloud-practitioner-LauraNP/domain1-cloudconcepts.md

 You can use your existing per-socket, per-core, or per-VM software licenses to help maintain license compliance.
 You can purchase On-Demand Dedicated Hosts and Dedicated Hosts Reservations.
 Of all the Amazon EC2 options that were covered, Dedicated Hosts are the most expensive.

+#### What is an AWS Availability Zone?
+  An Availability Zone is a single data center or a group of data centers within a Region.
+Availability Zones are located tens of miles apart from each other.
+This is close enough to have low latency (the time between when content requested and received) between Availability Zones.
+However, if a disaster occurs in one part of the Region, they are distant enough to reduce the chance that multiple Availability Zones are affected.

+#### How do AWS Edge locations enhance the performance of Amazon CloudFront?
+  Edge locations are separate from Regions, so you can push content from inside a Region to a collection of Edge locations around the world, in order to accelerate communication and content delivery.
+AWS Edge locations, also run more than just CloudFront.
+They run a domain name service, or DNS, known as Amazon Route 53, helping direct customers to the correct web locations with reliably low latency. here's the key points.
+Number one, Regions are geographically isolated areas, where you can access services needed to run your enterprise.
+Number two, Regions contain Availability Zones, that allow you to run across physically separated buildings, tens of miles of separation, while keeping your application logically unified.
+Availability Zones help you solve high availability and disaster recovery scenarios, without any additional effort on your part, and number three, AWS Edge locations run Amazon CloudFront to help get content closer to your customers, no matter where they are in the world.

 --------